unibo-spe/spe-slides/content/10-ddd/_index.md

     - e.g. entities may need value objects as identifiers
     - e.g. entities may need repositories to be stored
     - e.g. entities may need factories to be created
-    - e.g. aggregates may be composed by entities or value objects
+    - e.g. aggregates may be composed of entities or value objects

 ---